syncfusion-content/maui-docs/MAUI/Chat/load-more.md

 ## Load more automatically

-Set the `LoadMoreBehavior` to `LoadMoreOption.Auto`, a busy indicator will appear automatically when you reach the top of the chat list.
-Unlike `LoadMoreOption.Manual`, `LoadMoreCommand` executes automatically without needing any additional clicks when you reach the top of the chat list.
+Set the `LoadMoreBehavior` to [LoadMoreOption.Auto](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_Auto), a busy indicator will appear automatically when you reach the top of the chat list.
+Unlike [LoadMoreOption.Manual](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_Manual), [LoadMoreCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_LoadMoreCommand) executes automatically without needing any additional clicks when you reach the top of the chat list.

-N> When the `LoadMoreBehavior` is set to `Auto` `IsLazyLoading` will be `true` by default.
-So, to cancel the load more operation and remove the load more view from the chat, set the `LoadMoreBehavior` as `LoadMoreOption.None`.
+N> When the `LoadMoreBehavior` is set to `Auto`, [IsLazyLoading](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_IsLazyLoading) will be `true` by default.
+So, to cancel the load more operation and remove the load more view from the chat, set the `LoadMoreBehavior` as [LoadMoreOption.None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_None).

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}